DylanMeeus/springboot_jwt_blog/_posts/2016-04-21-facebook-account-kit-passwordless-authentication.markdown

 5. Auth0 verifies the code or link is valid and if so calls the callback with the JWT
 6. On the callback page, we use the JWT to get the users information

 As you can see both passwordless authentication flows are fairly similar.
 Both allow the user to authenticate with minimal effort.
-Auth0 Lock Passwordless is more customizable and allows for a greater range of integrations and use cases.
+Auth0 Passwordless is more customizable and allows for a greater range of integrations and use cases.

 ## Conclusion